swiss-ai-center/core-engine/docs/tutorials/implement-service.md

 # Implement a service

-This tutorial shows how to implement a [Service](../reference/service.md) in the CSIA-PME project step by step.
+This tutorial shows how to implement a [Service](../reference/service.md) in the Swiss AI Center project step by step.
 It will guide you through the process of creating a [Service](../reference/service.md) with or without a model.

 !!!
 Info
-    Note that a [Service](../reference/service.md) can be implemented in any programming language as long as it follows the [specifications](../reference/service.md/#specifications) of the CSIA-PME project.
+    Note that a [Service](../reference/service.md) can be implemented in any programming language as long as it follows the [specifications](../reference/service.md/#specifications) of the Swiss AI Center project.
 This tutorial is using Python 3.10.

 ## Tutorial